-As at September 30, 2024, the Company had a working capital (current assets less current liabilities) of \$1,332 (June 30, 2024 - \$1,647), and a shareholders' equity of \$71,650 (June 30, 2024 - \$72,514) and had generated a net loss and negative cash flows from operations of \$1,084 and \$642, respectively for the three-month period then ended.
+As at March 31, 2025, the Company had working capital (current assets less current liabilities) of \$3,399 (June 30, 2024 - \$1,647), shareholders' equity of \$69,621 (June 30, 2024 - \$72,514) and had generated a net loss and negative cash flows from operations of \$3,376 and \$1,599, respectively for the nine-month period then ended.
 Management estimates that the current funds will not be sufficient to meet the Company's obligations and commitments and to complete the development of its project.
-The Company intends to obtain a new electricity contract for the proposed iron ore pellet plant as part of the construction timeline.
+The Company intends to obtain new electricity and natural gas contracts for the proposed iron ore pellet plant as part of the construction timeline.

-For the three-month periods ended September 30, 2024 and 2023 (Unaudited)

-(expressed in thousands of Canadian dollars or other currencies, except for number of equity instruments and per share amounts)
+For the three-month and nine-month periods ended March 31, 2025 and 2024 (Unaudited) (expressed in thousands of Canadian dollars or other currencies, except for number of equity instruments and per share amounts)